Functional calculi for sectorial operators and related function theory: Appendix: Shifts on and

+Clearly $K \ge 1.$ Moreover, it can be shown that if $\Gamma$ is closed, then $2 < K < 3.7$ (see \cite[p.457]{Beurling}, for example).
 The inequality was conjectured by J. Littlewood and first proved by Gabriel in \cite[Theorem I]{Gabriel_35}.
 It is thoroughly discussed in \cite[Selected Seminars, 2, 4 and 5]{Beurling} and \cite[Section 5]{Granados} providing simpler proofs, more general versions and additional insights.
-It is known that $2 < K < 3.7$ (see \cite[p.457]{Beurling}, for example).